 1. Arugula (Eruca vesicaria ssp. sativa)

-It is a cool-season green vegetable that you can sow directly in the season of spring or fall.
+It is a cool-season green vegetable you can sow directly in spring or fall.

-Once the leaves are about two to three inches long, start cutting them regularly so as to maintain the shape and prevent infections.
+Once the leaves are about two to three inches long, cut them regularly to maintain their shape and prevent infections.

 2. Asparagus (Asparagus officinalis)